 "Twenty Twigs" is just that- twenty nicely random little twigs, ranging ranging in size from less than 2 inches (5.08cm) up to 10 inches (25.4cm)!

-If you're looking for larger pieces, we have a "Large Size" package (still 20 pieces), which only has the larger, thicker pieces...some up to 15"(38.1cm), and considerably thicker than our "Regular Size" specimens.
+If you're looking for larger pieces, we have a "Large Size" package (still 20 pieces), which only contains slightly larger pieces...some up to 15"(38.1cm), and all considerably thicker than our "Regular Size" specimens.

 PREPARATION: We like to boil them for about 15 minutes, then let them sit in the water until they sink easily.
 Give 'em a quick rinse, and you're good to go!
 Of course, the larger sized ones won't likely fit in a pot, so it's all about soaking, like any other wood type.